|:: HOME :: BOOKSHELF :: COMMUNITY ORCHARDING :: GOLDEN APPLES :: HAPPENINGS ::|

 A number of books offer insightful teachings on everything from pruning to heirloom varieties.
 Here we will be offering some favorites, reviewing others, and keeping tabs on what lies ahead.
 Certain out-of-print classics can be found online.

 You can place an order directly for many of these books right here at the going cover price.
 This is yet another way to help support the Holistic Orchard Network.
-Shipping is free by Media Mail, or you may upgrade to Priority Mail for $6 for one book, $12 for two or more.
+Shipping is free by Media Mail, or you may upgrade to Priority Mail or arrange for International Shipping in the ordering process.
 Books by Michael will be inscribed directly to you as an added bonus (do tell us who else if it's a gift).
 Thanks for building your orchard library with actual fruit growers!

 Use the buttons below to order your books online.
 Or, if you prefer, fill out our paper order form and send a check or money order to: